 The Spice and Tea Exchange salt block had a very small “care instructions” card attached to a canvas carrying case (pretty nice) and the one from Trader Joe’s had a full care instruction sheet, it came in an attractive box.
 I compared the two sets of instructions I had with several dedicated salt block retailers to find the most common recommendations.

 How to Care for a Himalayan Salt Block

 - Use one side for the top and one for the bottom (to make it last longer)

 - Heat slowly (you can preheat the oven and the salt block simultaneously)

 - Use caution, protect hands, remember salt blocks retain heat for a LONG time.
 Invest in a rack to carry the block on. (one website even recommended leather gloves and I found these high heat gloves as well)

 - Rinse, don’t wash – don’t use soap

 - Oil is not necessary

 - Fast cooking foods are best

-NEVER, EVER, EVER use detergent, soap or cleansers on your salt block!
-(Sorry about the yelling, but that is important) The salt block has powerful antimicrobial properties and thus soapy cleaning is not necessary and can change the taste of your salt block or even destroy it.
-I noticed the surface of the Trader Joe's slab was very smooth with only a few chips around the edges, but the Spice block was kind of rough all over the surface.
+Never use soap, detergent, or cleansers on your salt block or put it in the dishwasher.
+The salt block has powerful antimicrobial properties and thus soapy cleaning is not necessary and can change the taste of your salt block or even destroy it.
+I noticed the surface of the Trader Joe’s slab was very smooth with only a few chips around the edges, but the Spice block was kind of rough all over the surface.
 Both rinsed well after use.